 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 The operator can be reached at commercial (719) 567-1110.
 Please note that long distance charges may be incurred.

 Joint Expeditionary Little Creek-Fort Story will foster a culture of transparency, compliance, and innovation to continue to build on an outstanding service to the Fleet, our supported expeditionary forces, and their families.

 Joint Expeditionary Base (JEB) Little Creek-Fort Story History

-On October 1, 2009, the JEB Little Creek-Fort Story was established, the first Joint Base in Hampton Roads.
+On October 1, 2009, JEB Little Creek-Fort Story was established as the first Joint Base in Hampton Roads.
 JEB Little Creek-Fort Story is the country's premier installation for housing and training the nation's Expeditionary Forces.
 It is one command with two properties: JEB Fort Story and JEB Little Creek.
 The Joint Expeditionary Base is comprised of the former Naval Amphibious Base Little Creek and the Army Post of Fort Story.
 Fort Story witnessed the humble beginnings of our country at the 1607 first landing site.
 Little creek began as a dynamic training ground for World War II amphibious forces.
 Together they comprise the crown jewel of America's military bases.